An introductory guide to living a more romantic, imaginative life – Silver Petticoat style.

 The second aspect of our mission relates to creativity.
 In our About, we write:

-“We’re also on a mission to find and promote old-fashioned chivalrous romances, create new quality romances, and inspire other authors and storytellers to write them as well.
+“We’re also on a mission to find and promote old-fashioned chivalrous love stories, create new quality romances, and inspire other authors and storytellers to write them as well.
 Why?
 Because the world needs more love and imagination and less cynicism.”

 And then to go back to the Romantic Living, we write in our About that:

-“Ultimately, we hope to inspire kindred spirits to live more authentic, imaginative, and romantic lives, so together, we can all create a more beautiful world.
-We’re damsels not in distress fighting for the all-new optimistic Romantic Revolution, and we want you to join with us as fellow Romantic Rebels.
+“Ultimately, we hope to inspire kindred spirits to live more authentic, imaginative, and romantic lives so together we can all create a more beautiful world.
+We’re damsels not in distress fighting for the all-new optimistic Romantic Revolution and we want you to join with us as fellow Romantic Rebels.
 There’s nothing wrong with enjoying a good love story, or being optimistic, after all.”

 So, if you see the hashtag, #BeARomanticRebel, now you know what it means.
 We hope you join us!